MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 ### .show external table schema

-* Returns the schema of the external table, as json or csl.
+* Returns the schema of the external table, as JSON or CSL.
 * Requires [Database monitor permission](../management/access-control/role-based-authorization.md).

 **Syntax:**